Nadja Cechnadja_cech@uncg.edu Research Website

 Mohammed spends his free time with his daughters or hiking in the beautiful green areas that surround the city of Greensboro.

 Rick Bunch, Professor of Geography, specializes in the development of methods and concepts that underlie Geographic Information Systems (GIS).
-He is interested collaborative research that requires the use of GIS and the conceptualization, modeling and analysis of geographic data.
+He is interested in collaborative research that requires the use of GIS and the conceptualization, modeling and analysis of geographic data.
 His work has included the development of radio wave propagation models and new approaches to incorporating the impacts of man-made and natural features that influence radio waves as they travel across the earth’s surface.
 He has also worked with faculty in Chemistry to help develop a geospatial database of collection sites.
+You can see more about his work here.

 Rick spends his free time geocaching wherever he can without getting into trouble, and doing math with his five homeschooled children.